Jarukit-Jack/CondoConvenienceApp/README.md

 - **User Management:** Differentiate access levels between residents and administrators.

 ## Filedescription
-- **Amenity Booking:** Schedule reservations for facilities like the pool and fitness center.
-- **Maintenance Requests:** Report and track the status of maintenance issues within the condominium.
-- **Utility Billing:** View and pay utility bills, including electricity, water, and rent.
-- **Parcel Tracking:** Receive notifications and manage parcel deliveries.
-- **User Management:** Differentiate access levels between residents and administrators.
+- Folder
+1. datasource :
+2. jslibs
+3. pages

 ## Usage
 1. Enter the app : [![](https://assets.appsmith.com/git-sync/Buttons.svg) ](https://app.appsmith.com/applications/67c45521e836f11c3fa21a66/pages/67c45521e836f11c3fa21a68)
-2. User Login : เข้าใช้งาน Role
+2. User Login :User Roles
-3. สาธิตการใช้งานแอปอยู่ในวีดีโอที่แนบไว้(นาทีที่ 6 เป็นต้นไป)

-User Roles:
-Residents: Log in with your resident credentials to book amenities, report issues, and manage bills.
+- Residents: Log in with your resident credentials to book amenities, report issues, and manage bills.
-Administrators: Log in with admin credentials to oversee all operations and manage user requests.
+- Administrators: Log in with admin credentials to oversee all operations and manage user requests.
+4. There are demonstration video provided on [link](#link)

 ## Credits
 This project is developed by: